 The Arctic willow is a type of willow tree found in the tundra biome.
 They have adapted to survive extremely cold temperatures to make it through the worst of the tundra’s harsh climates.

-Native North American Arctic willows can grow between 10 to 20 feet in length.
+Native North American Arctic willows can grow 10 to 20 feet long.
 Its shallow roots help to protect it from freezing temperatures.
 They also act as a natural pesticide against tundra insects.

 See Related: Best Composting Books You Need to Know